 The next time you are in the market for bike computers, trainers and fitness products give them a look!

-The Bend Cultural Tourism Fund is a title sponsor of Dirty Freehub.
+The Bend Cultural Tourism Fund is a title sponsor of Dirty Freehub podcast channel, The Connection.
 Their support is critical to the Dirty Freehub mission of connecting gravel cyclists to where they ride!
-They made the production, distribution and marketing of cultural podcasts that focus on the Central Oregon region possible.
+They make possible the production, distribution and marketing of cultural podcasts that focus on the Central Oregon region possible.

 We so appreciate their support!